 There are two definitions of the word liberal.
 They cannot coexist.
-This article is about the Looney Leftist liberals.

 1. a supporter of policies that are socially progressive and promote social welfare.
 Often contrasted with conservative.